 Let us media buying bros show you an example!

 Let’s say that Media Buyer A aims to spend 20K per day with a 0.05$ bid.

 Even so, he doesn’t have 20K in his account.

 So he aims to buy = (2,000$ /0.05$) x 1000 = 40M impressions.

-Following this logical reasoning, the Media Buyers aim to buy:
+Following this logic, the Media Buyer aims to buy: